O-Hannonen/dotfiles/README.md

     ```sh
     brew bundle dump -f
     ```
 4. Use basic git commands to add remote commit changes.
-You should add all the files here you wan't to include in your dotfiles (also just created Brewfile)
+You should add all the files here you want to include in your dotfiles (also the newly created Brewfile)
     ```sh
     dotfiles remote add origin https://github.com/<USERNAME>/dotfiles.git
     dotfiles commit -m "feat: initial commit"